AlhaidariAziz/CEST-MRI-Recon-Pipeline/README.md

 The repository folders "kdat" and "recons" are for demonstrational purposes.
 Users working with large data on another filesystem can instead set `DATA_DIR` and `OUTPUT_DIR` to their own storage paths.

-- `mps.py` saves sensitivity maps in `$PROJECT_DIR/maps/`.
-- The reconstruction scripts save their HDF5 results beside the input data "DATA_DIR".
-- The scripts still contains example paths or filenames that must be edited before use.
-- The SLURM files in `sbatch/` are templates.
-Update it before submitting a job.
+It is recommended to get access to the complementary data files submitted with this repo.

 ## Environment setup